|Learn how to create community environments that promote diverse community engagement.|

 - Schools.
 These can be places where children and youth of different cultures clash, or they can be places where those same kids develop lifelong friendships and learn to cherish their friends’ differences.
-It’s never too early to encourage children to make friends across racial, ethnic, class, and cultural lines, or to emphasize the common humanity that all share.
+It’s never too early to encourage children to make friends across racial, ethnic, class, and cultural lines or to emphasize the common humanity that all share.
 If there’s an effort on the part of educators to respect each child for who she is and to create an atmosphere of warmth and shared purpose, schools can be the best places of all for interaction.
-Furthermore, by bringing in people from the community as educational resources, and sending students out to do community service, schools can encourage inter generational interaction as well.
+Furthermore, by bringing in people from the community as educational resources, and sending students out to do community service, schools can encourage inter-generational interaction as well.

-This was something both sides of the segregation argument knew, and why it took a Supreme Court decision to end school segregation (separate schools for black and white students) in the U.S. Integrationists hoped, and segregationists feared, that if black and white children went to school together, they might forget their differences, become friends, and create a multiracial society.
+This was something both sides of the segregation argument knew, and why it took a Supreme Court decision to end school segregation (separate schools for black and white students).
+The U.S. Integrationists hoped, and segregationists feared, that if black and white children went to school together, they might forget their differences, become friends, and create a multiracial society.
 While the result has been short of that so far, there is no question that, in the American South particularly, the climate of race relations has changed drastically, at least partially because of the fact that many black and white citizens came to know – and respect – each other in school.

 - College and university campuses.
 These are generally open to the public, and are often enhanced by works of art, massive old trees, and buildings of architectural interest.
 They may be the sites of concerts, classic films, lectures, and other cultural events as well, and are often just pleasant places to sit and enjoy the surroundings.

 A word has to be said here about malls, since they represent one of the most common types of urban and suburban space.
 Some people see them as prime places for interaction, but many others find them soulless and impersonal.
-The truth is, they can be either.
+The truth is that they can be either.
 Many, perhaps most, are in fact sterile, artificial environments that are conducive to little besides spending money, which is, after all, the purpose for their existence.
 Others are lively, exciting places that serve to bring diverse groups together.

 Faneuil Hall Marketplace in Boston and River Market in Little Rock, Arkansas, are examples of developments that are essentially malls, but function as public gathering places and centers of activity.
 Both include an assortment of interesting and quirky stores, large numbers of food outlets and restaurants of all types, spaces for performances and public or private meetings, and access to parks, walking trails, and other attractions.

 Even “good” malls cause arguments about whether they are in fact any improvement over what existed before.
 Faneuil Hall was the old Boston wholesale food market, a lively, gritty place where you might see a bloodstained worker carrying a side of beef passing an idling Mercedes with a silver-haired Boston Brahmin matron at the wheel.
-The new Marketplace is as full of tourists as of locals, and the old market functions only at the edges, within a smaller space and time frame than in the past.
+The new Marketplace is as full of tourists as of locals, and the old market functions only at the edges, within a smaller space and more limited hours of operation than in the past.
 Many similar mall developments cater primarily to an upscale clientele, effectively shutting out lower income residents.
 Whether a particular mall is actually a good place for interaction or not is often largely a matter of opinion, and dependent on the preconceptions of the observer.